 She has no time to worry what Google thinks, which is exactly what it likes in that perverse reverse-psychology kind of way.
 The more she does her own thing, ignore what those search engine spies are up to, and just uses words and language that are colourful, engaging, relevant and en vogue, the more popular she will potentially become.
 And yet she’s also smart enough to not stand beating her chest for being original to an empty auditorium.

-She understands that search engine optimization is important in helping move content along, to be noticed, picked up and shared from one person to another.
+She understands that search engine optimisation is important in helping move content along, to be noticed, picked up and shared from one person to another.
 Her SEO is not paint by numbers or the rote use of keywords, it’s all about the intent, or more importantly ‘true intent’ for being online.
 Being fake does not work at all, people have a nose for the insincere, they don’t like being sold to or told what to do, and so social media’s job is to keep content relevant by simply being itself, having an opinion and creating interest in the company’s true personality.
 To stay natural, real and yet still have the business nous and cunning to move through a myriad of complex relationships, making allies along the way, while keeping the original message intact.

 Helping with the thaw of a frozen kingdom, social media is constantly chipping away at old habits that keep information locked into static websites and helps content break out and flow like a steady stream of energy, ideas and thoughts from one platform to another, bouncing around the ether and gaining followers as momentum builds.
 She’s all about the longtail application of keywords, search terms that reflect a true purpose for being online, and building links with organisations that share a real interest in each other.